 For TCT v12, I dug deep into my stats to design a better experience for the thousands of people who visit this site each day.

 The tools for the New Evangelization are always evolving.
 Right now, my favorite tool is Snapchat and this is how I’m using it.

 The Scavi Tour is no secret, and with only 250 visitors per day, tickets are hard to come by.
 Here I tell you how to request tickets, opening days and times, and even tips on how to get in at the last minute.

 Want to start a fight?
 Claim you know where the best carbonara is in Rome.

-It’s the two year anniversary of the canonization of Saints John Paul II and John XXIII.
+It’s the anniversary of the canonization of Saints John Paul II and John XXIII.
 It was such an amazing experience that I wanted to re-live it and share it with you.
 I organized a pilgrimage to Italy for the canonization for Lino Rulli and Fr.
 Dave Dwyer.
-We had a group of about […]
+We had a group of about 40 people, […]

 The best way to get from the Rome airport to your hotel is by private car.
 Here I detail how to hire a private driver and three other options – train, bus, and taxi.